 What is extra OSHC?

-As defined by the name, extra OSHC is the extra cover for the non-hospital treatments that are not included in the basic OSHC policy.
-These extra treatments include dental, optical and physiotherapy.
+As defined by the name, extra OSHC is the extra cover for non-hospital treatments not included in the basic OSHC policy.
+These different treatments include dental, optical and physiotherapy.

-You will have to pay an extra cost for any extra policy.
+You will have to pay an extra cost for any additional policy.
 The services and costs vary depending upon the extra OSHC provider.

 Overseas Student Health Cover Australia Cost